dj311/epd-wm/README.md

       - It currently updates at 2 Hz but I reckon we can manage closer to 10Hz when doing partial updates.
         - Keyboard inputs trigger partial updates (but not mouse movement).
-      - Run `epd-wm --help` for usage information.
+      - Run `epd-wm` for usage information.
       - xeyes ✅
       - Xfce4 Terminal ✅.
       - Firefox ✅.